RosemaryOrchard/JekyllBlog/_posts/2022-03-14-keyboard-maestro-label-maker.md

 One of the things I mentioned in the [most recent episode of Automators]({% post_url 2022-03-11-automators-097 %}) was how I've been fixing small annoyances with automation tools, particularly Keyboard Maestro.
 I encountered another one with my label maker which I was happy to be able to solve!

 I have a Brother P-Touch PT710BT label maker.
-Naming aside it's an excellent device—and the Brother software on the Mac allows me to do a mail merge with CSVs—including print a list of labels.
+Naming aside, it's an excellent device—and the Brother software on the Mac allows me to do a mail merge with CSVs—including print a list of labels.
 Collecting the list and merging that into a CSV is a Shortcuts story for another time, but the thing that annoyed me the most is connecting the label maker to my Mac didn't automatically open the software.
 It was just _one more step_ getting in my way.
 So I fixed it—with Keyboard Maestro.

 <!--more-->